pajamaw/karma_count/README.md

 # karma_count

+In order to activate this gem from your $PATH simply type in 'karma' from there it will immediately begin generating an updated version of the karma scoreboard.

 this gem was designed by pj wickwire. he can be reached at pjpeterww@gmail.com the original repository for it can be found on his github page at github.com/pajamaw